 Foods To Avoid For Stained Teeth

-So, wanting to know how to keep your teeth sparkling white?
-Or are your teeth slowly going dull or yellow, and you’re wondering whether your diet has something to do with it?
+Do you want to know how to keep your teeth sparkling white?
+Or are your teeth slowly going dull or yellow, and you’re wondering whether your diet has something to do with your stained teeth?
 Whatever the cause for your concern, we’d love to help.
 Today, our expert team of dentists based in Maidstone can advise you on all things pearly white, keeping you smiling for longer.

 1. Red wine